EGYPT – Northeast & Sinai

 I was soon stopped at another checkpoint and waited an endless amount of time to clear that area and get permission to continue south.
 I followed a foreign tour bus and an armed escort for 32 km and the next checkpoint.

 I finally reached the monastery at 4:30 pm after a very long day of driving.
-This turned out to be fortuitous – if I would have been allowed to take the Newibah Road, I would not have arrived here until long after it was closed.
+This turned out to be fortuitous – if I had been allowed to take the Newibah Road, I would not have arrived here until long after it was closed.

 Saint Catherine Area World Heritage Site.